Inbound Travel to Australia for temporary visa holders

 This is to reduce the spread of COVID-19 within the community and heavy penalties apply to those who do not comply with the order.

-Some people quarantined for 14 days in hotels to help contain the pandemic.
+Some people were quarantined for 14 days in hotels to help contain the pandemic.

 COVID-19 requires an extraordinary response and the quarantine period is necessary for the safety and health of Australians, including the family and friends of those in self-isolation.